 What can I say?
-I’m a nerd who loves computers, science, science fiction, fantasy, comic books, role playing games, story telling and world building.
+I’m a nerd who loves computers, science, science fiction, fantasy, comic books, role-playing games, story telling and world building.
 I’m also a retired engineer with four decades of doing things I never did before with computers, software, networks, and telecommunications.
-I created my first comic book characters at 12, wrote my first fantasy story at 17, built a random solar system generator at 18 and my first fantasy and science fiction role playing game world at 25.
+I created my first comic book characters at 12, wrote my first fantasy story at 17, built a random solar system generator at 18 and created my first fantasy and science fiction role-playing game world at 25.
 I’m a master of things that don’t physically exist.

 Since I retired, I’ve started getting serious about my hobbies, especially writing.
-I’ve got a handful of books started, and set all but one of them aside so I can concentrate on the one that went over best with my writing group and test audiences.
+I’ve got a handful of books started, though for a while now, I’ve set the rest aside in order to concentrate on the one that went over best with my writing group and test audiences.
 You can read about that one on my Aunt Jenny and the Delayed Quest page.

 Back in school, at Hiram College, I was a Philosophy major.
-Just before I retired, I took a sabbatical in order to study Machine Ethics, a field that seems like it’s going to be really crucial in the next few years.
-I wrote a lot about that on Medium, and I have a web site for that work including my sabbatical report and some thoughts on Artificial Intelligence and what Aristotle called “the common sense”.
+Just before I retired, I took a sabbatical in order to study Machine Ethics, a field that I expected to become really crucial within a few years.
+It looks like I was right about that.
+Ethics and automation and AI are everywhere these days.
+I wrote a lot on the topic at Medium.com, and I have a web site for that work including my sabbatical report and some thoughts on Artificial Intelligence and what Aristotle called “the common sense”.